Adam-D-Lewis/voiceType/README.md

     This command reads `pyproject.toml`, installs all necessary dependencies, and makes the `voicetype` script available (callable as `python -m voicetype`).

 4.  **Run the installation script (for Linux with systemd):**
     If you are on Linux and want to run VoiceType as a systemd user service (recommended for background operation and auto-start on login), use the `voicetype/install.py` script.
+Be sure to run it in the correct environment (with deps installed).
     ```bash
     python voicetype/install.py install
     ```